Setup with Client Credentials Grant

 Prerequisites

-To set up a Custom App using server-side authentication, you will need to ensure you have access the Developer Console from your Box enterprise account.
+To set up a Custom App using server-side authentication, you will need to ensure you have access to the Developer Console from your Box enterprise account.
 Alternatively, you may sign up for a developer account.

 App creation steps